mecmartini/soulweb-docs/docs/drupal/drupal_vm_galen.md

     #            provide a script via galen.browser.pageElement.areaFinder.custom.script property
     galen.browser.pageElement.areaFinder = native

-Create also the file `package.json` with this content:
+Create also the file `package.json`, to install the [galen-framework-handler](https://github.com/agomezmoron/galen-framework-handler) with this content:

     {
       "dependencies": {